What Is Charcot Foot?

 Custom-made shoe inserts play a critical role in treating this condition.
 They:

-Your provider may also recommend specialized footwear with extra depth and an ankle brace to support and stabilize the foot.
+In some cases, your provider may also recommend specialized footwear with extra depth to support and stabilize the foot.

 Physical Therapy